m1stadev/Inferius/README.md

 ### How can I contribute my own Firmware Bundles?
 - Make a [Pull Request](https://github.com/marijuanARM/Inferius/compare)!
 - Please make sure that the custom IPSW that your Firmware Bundle creates is usable before PRing.

+### I have an issue with this tool/Need help creating a Firmware Bundle, where can I go for help?
+- Join my [discord](https://discord.gg/fAngssA), and I'll be happy to help in `#inferius-help`!